Clémence Schupp-Maurer, M.A.

-Clémence Schupp-Maurer is research assistant at the Carl von Ossietzky University of Oldenburg.
-Since August 2016, she is in charge of the project “Music History in Popular Music Theater since the 1970s” in the Emmy Noether Research Group “Music History on Stage: Constructions of the Musical Past in Music Theater”.
+Clémence Schupp-Maurer is a research assistant at the Carl von Ossietzky University of Oldenburg.
+Since August 2016, she is in charge of the project “Music History in Popular Music Theater since the 1970s” in the Emmy Noether research group “Music History on Stage: Constructions of the Musical Past in Music Theater”.

 Marlene (premiere: London, 1997), Piaf, je t’aime (premiere: Paris, 1996), M wie Marilyn (premiere: Bielefeld, 2002): Marlene Dietrich, Edith Piaf, Marilyn Monroe and many other female chanson and jazz singers have been popular characters of musical plays since the 1970s.
-The participants in the corresponding music theater productions, e.g. authors, singers and audiences, deal with music history, or more precisely with the music, the artistic practices and the biography of historical musicians.
+The participants in the corresponding music theater productions, e.g. authors, singers and audiences, deal with music history.
+More precisely, they involve themselves with the music, the artistic practices and the biography of historical musicians.
 How do they experience this engagement with music history?
 How do they present the historical singers?
-And in which way are gender concepts processed or questioned through the staging of a historical musician?
-People rarely talk about Dietrich or Piaf without describing them either as “seductress”, as “woman-child” or as “career woman”.
-The posture, the gestures and the voice of these musicians, their clothing and make-up, the way they have shaped their lives and their artistic performances, all have an impact on the image that can be seen and heard of them today in various media, including popular music theater.
+And in what way are gender concepts processed and questioned through the staging of a historical musician?
+People rarely talk about Dietrich or Piaf without describing either of them as “seductress”, as “woman-child” or as “career woman”.
+Postures, gestures and Voices of these musicians, their clothing and make-up, the way they have shaped their lives and their artistic performances; all of the above have an impact on the image that can be seen and heard of them today in various media, including popular music theater.

-Using methods from ethnography, theater studies and historical musicology, the PhD project analyses the performances as well as the experiences and perceptions of those involved in these music theater productions.
-In the process, it mainly questions how the participants (re-)produce music histories and gender concepts by staging a female musician.
+Using methods from ethnography, theater studies and historical musicology, the PhD project analyses the performances as well as the experiences and perceptions of those involved.
+The main question of the project os to study how the participants (re-)produce music histories and gender concepts by staging female musicians.